2020PB/police-brutality/reports/Oregon.md

 ### Federal agents fire tear gas and impact munitions at crowd | July 18th

-Footage uploaded around 2 AM on July 18th shows federal agents firing tear gas and impact munitions at scattered protestors.
+Footage uploaded around 2 AM on July 18th shows federal agents firing tear gas and impact munitions at scattered protesters.

 Additional footage shows flashbangs used at that time.
 In addition, a reporter claims a flashbang exploded on his foot.